NathanGell/old-personal-website/README.txt

+A project about myslef by myslef.

+This website contains the best side of me.
+Everything I am proud to share.

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/njgell/pen/avNggY.
+You can view it over at <nathangell.com>

- Building a single page portfolio website.
-Theme based on http://ironsummitmedia.github.io/startbootstrap-freelancer/